-Swim for Life Instructors and Lifesaving Instructors/Examiners from other Lifesaving Society Branches in Canada can transfer their awards to the BC & Yukon Branch.
+Swim Instructors and Lifesaving Instructors/Examiners from other Lifesaving Society Branches in Canada can transfer their awards to the BC & Yukon Branch.
 Instructors and Examiners must first complete any required curriculum update clinics prior to teaching in BC & Yukon.
-Expired awards will require candidates to attend a Swim for Life Instructor Recert and/or a Lifesaving Instructor & Examiner Recert to update to current status.
+Expired awards will require candidates to attend a Swim Instructor Recert and/or a Lifesaving Instructor & Examiner Recert to update to current status.

-UPDATED!
-First Aid Instructor & Examiner
+First Aid & CPR Instructor & Examiner

-The Lifesaving Society First Aid Instructor & Examiner course prepares candidates to teach the Society's CPR & AED programs, speciality first aid programs, and our Emergency and Standard First Aid courses.
+The Lifesaving Society First Aid Instructor & Examiner course prepares candidates to teach the Society's CPR & AED programs, specialty first aid programs, and our Emergency and Standard First Aid courses.
 Candidates are trained in, and must demonstrate knowledge, skills, and attitudes at a Competency Level 2 to achieve certification.
-This course includes a Standard First Aid/CPR-C & AED Recert, and BLS-Responder and AMOA certifications.
+This course includes a Standard First Aid/CPR-C & AED Recert.

-Prerequisite(s): 18 years by last day of course, Standard First Aid/CPR-C & AED from a recognized agency (need not be current), Occupational First Aid Level 1 (need not be current), and work experience in a first aid responder role.
+Prerequisite(s): 18 years by last day of course, Standard First Aid/CPR-C & AED from a recognized agency (need not be current), Standard First Aid Intermediate equivalent (need not be current), and work experience in a first aid responder role.

 Taught by: A current Trainer in the First Aid stream.
 Course time: 40 hours (includes Examiner Clinic)

-Reference Material: First Aid Award Guide, Canadian First Aid Manual, Canadian CPR Manual, Canadian CPR-HCP Manual, Canadian Oxygen Administration Manual, First Aid Instructor Guide, First Aid Instructor Delivery Guide
+Reference Materials First Aid CPR Award Guide, Canadian First Aid Manual, Canadian CPR Manual, First Aid Instructor Notes, First Aid Instructor Delivery Guide

-Apprenticeship: A 16-hour apprenticeship on a Standard First Aid/CPR-C & AED course, and an apprenticeship on a BLS-Responder course or a Standard First Aid/CPR-C & AED Recert are required.
+Apprenticeship: A 16-hour apprenticeship instructing 50% on a Standard First Aid/CPR-C & AED course, and 100% on a Standard First Aid/CPR-C & AED required.